-Here are my favorite posts about my ongoing backwards journey to learn how to write after I finished my novel.
+Here are my favorite posts about my backwards journey to learn how to write after I finished my novel.
 And the learning worked!
 I ended up publishing it with The Wild Rose Press.

 *Typewriter picture by Florian Klauer from unsplash.com.

 Disclaimer: I have a hard time paying attention to detail, I overuse adverbs, I start a lot of sentences with ‘I’, and I often confuse words that are similar.
 More importantly, I reserve the right to change my mind at any time, in which case I’ll deny I ever wrote it.
 Please let me know if you find something that is too embarrassing.
 This blog is riddled with typos and creative grammar problems, but it’s mine.
 Luckily, I can always blame my mistakes on the fact that English is not my first language.
 Or hackers.